Introduction:

 Our defenses against the suffering and ravages of infectious diseases include:

-- Government & academic medical, agricultural, and veterinary knowledge and vigilance around the world that help eradicate or at least contain disease outbreaks.
+- Government, large pharma, academic, medical, agricultural, and veterinary knowledge and vigilance around the world that help eradicate or at least contain disease outbreaks.
 The containment of "Mad Cow" disease is a recent example.
 Because of government veterinarians, farm veterinarians, and the Center for Disease Control only a few cases were successful in entering the United States and those few cases were quickly identified, traced, and eliminated.

 (click here to go to pages about the history of veterinary medicine to include the struggles against infectious diseases like anthrax, hoof in mouth, black tongue, and other major diseases.)